cwieder/PathIntegrate/README.md

     - Single-View model: Integrates multi-omics data into one set of multi-omics pathway scores and applies an SKlearn-compatible predictive model
     - Pathway importance
     - Sample prediction
+    - NEW unsupervised SingleView models (dimensionality reduction and clustering in the pathway space)
 - SKlearn-like API for easy integration into existing pipelines
 - Support for multiple pathway databases, including KEGG, Reactome, PathBank, and custom GMT files
 - Support for multiple pathway scoring methods available via the [sspa](https://github.com/cwieder/py-ssPA) package